We are going to share with you the top 10 interview questions and answers in PHP Laravel for your preparation purpose:

 4. Application language files and views have been moved to the resources directory.

-5. All major Laravel components implement interfaces which are located in the illuminate/contracts repository.
+5. All major Laravel components implement interfaces that are located in the illuminate/contracts repository.

 7. Laravel 5 now supports HTTP middleware, and the included authentication and CSRF “filters” have been converted to middleware.